 Facts Over Fiction • Achievements Over Attacks.
 We catalogue the achievements, cite the primary sources, and calmly separate fact from fiction — corrections always welcome.

-A Falcon 9 first stage returns from space and lands upright — a milestone many called impossible.
+A Falcon 9 first stage returns from space and lands upright — a feat widely called impossible, and the key to cheap spaceflight.

 SpaceX orbital launches (per year)